Agona Swedru

 Agona Swedru is a town and the capital of Agona West Municipal District, a district in the Central Region of south Ghana.
 Agona Swedru has a 2010 settlement population of about 55,239 people.
 Akwambo is the main festival celebrated by the people of Agona Swedru and it is celebrated in the month of August.
+Fante is the primary language spoken by the people of Agona Swedru.

-Agona Swedru is popularly known for the planting trading of plantain.
-The name `Swedru` was originated from the planting of plantain within the town.
+Agona Swedru is popularly known for the planting and trading of plantain.
+The name "Swedru" was originated from the planting of plantain within the town.

+Education

 There are two public senior high schools located in the Agona Swedru, namely; Swedru Senior High and Swedru School of Business.